-Your personalized breast cancer risk assessment is available at Lake Medical Imaging at low- or no cost
+Your personalized breast cancer risk assessment is now available at Lake Medical Imaging

-We are excited to announce we are now offering *genetic testing through Ambry Genetics® to our screening mammography patients.
-This is another way we’re helping women win the fight against breast cancer. *Offered at select Lake Medical Imaging locations.
+LMI offers risk assessment and genetic testing through Ambry Genetics® to eligible patients at all Lake Medical Imaging locations.
+This is another way we’re helping women to win the fight against breast cancer.

-All women are unique with differing personal and family health histories.
-According to national guidelines, women with an increased risk for breast cancer should consider earlier and/or more frequent breast cancer screenings.
-They should also consider discussing preventive options with their physicians.
+According to national guidelines, women with an increased risk for breast cancer should consider earlier and/or more frequent breast cancer screenings via mammograms, and in some situations, with breast MRI/contrast-enhanced mammography.

 For more information on this topic, please visit: ambrygen.com/CARE